Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 Use `Out-File` to send the resulting JSON to a configuration file; then place that file in your module directory.

 ## 6.3.2 - Using Your Configuration Data
-This section demonstrates how you can utilize a JSON configuration file in your script that is based on custom classes.
+This section demonstrates the use of a JSON configuration file with custom classes.

 The following function takes in a JSON configuration file and converts it into a PowerShell `ServerConfig` object.
 The function then calls all of the other functions presented in this chapter using the custom classes as input values.
 This function also has a couple of built-in logging functions that are interesting.